yumcyaWiz/photon_mapping/README.md

 # photon_mapping

-minimal but extensible implementation of photon mapping in C++.
+minimal but extensible header only implementation of photon mapping in C++.

 ## Requirements